 Another study last year made a big leap in limb regeneration.
 A Tufts University biology research team triggered the regrowth of legs that were amputated on adult African clawed frogs.
 They applied a female sex hormone to the frogs’ amputated back legs and within six months the regenerated limbs had bone volume, organized nerve fiber and blood vessels.
 The limbs were strong enough to move and swim.

 Harvard University biologists this year announced they had pinpointed a master control gene that powers the re-growth of worms.
-The gene known as E.G.R. (or early growth response) plays a role in the regeneration.
-That study turned heads because E.G.R. is also present in humans.
+The EGR gene (EGR stands for early growth response) plays a role in the regeneration.
+That study turned heads because the EGR gene is also present in humans.

 Pace of Research Could Help Humans